themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 ```

 **2. AutoAugment Variants**
-Previous SSL work used *AutoAugment*, which trained a Reinforcement Learning algorithm to find augmentations that leads to best accuracy on some proxy task(e.g. CIFAR-10).
+Previous SSL work used *AutoAugment*, which trained a Reinforcement Learning algorithm to find augmentations that leads to the best accuracy on a proxy task(e.g. CIFAR-10).
 This is problematic since we require some labeled dataset to learn the augmentation and also due to resource requirements associated with RL.

 So, FixMatch uses one among two variants of AutoAugment:
 **a.
 RandAugment**
 The idea of Random Augmentation(RandAugment) is very simple.

-- First you have a list of 14 possible augmentation with range of their possible magnitudes.
+- First, you have a list of 14 possible augmentations with a range of their possible magnitudes.
 ![](/images/fixmatch-randaug-pool.png){.img-center}
 - You select random N augmentations from this list.
 Here, we are selecting any two from the list.
 ![](/images/fixmatch-randaug-random-N.png){.img-center}
 - Then you select a random magnitude M ranging from 1 to 10.
 We can select a magnitude of 5.
 This means a magnitude of 50% in terms of percentage as maximum possible M is 10 and so percentage = 5/10 = 50%.
 ![](/images/fixmatch-randaug-mag-calculation.png){.img-center}
-- Now, the selected augmentations are applied on an image in sequence.
+- Now, the selected augmentations are applied to an image in the sequence.
 Each augmentation has a 50% probability of being applied.
 ![](/images/fixmatch-randaugment-sequence.png){.img-center}
-- The values of N and M can be found by hyper-parameter optimization on a validation set with grid search.
-In the paper, they use random magnitude from a pre-defined range at each training step instead of a fixed magnitude.
+- The values of N and M can be found by hyper-parameter optimization on a validation set with a grid search.
+In the paper, they use random magnitude from a pre-defined range at each training step instead of fixed magnitude.
 ![](/images/fixmatch-randaugment-grid-search.png){.img-center}

 **b.
 CTAugment**
-CTAugment was a augmentation technique introduced in the ReMixMatch paper and uses ideas from control theory to remove the need for Reinforcement Learning in AutoAugment.
+CTAugment was an augmentation technique introduced in the ReMixMatch paper and uses ideas from control theory to remove the need for Reinforcement Learning in AutoAugment.
 Here's how it works:

 - We have a set of 18 possible transformations similar to RandAugment
 - Magnitude values for transformations are divided into bins and each bin is assigned a weight.
 Initially, all bins have a weight of 1.
 - Now two transformations are selected at random with equal chances from this set and their sequence forms a pipeline.
 This is similar to RandAugment.
 - For each transformation, a magnitude bin is selected randomly with a probability according to the normalized bin weights
 - Now, a labeled example is augmented with these two transformations and passed to the model to get a prediction
-- Based on how close the model predictions was to the actual label, the magnitude bins weights for these transformation are updated.
+- Based on how close the model predictions were to the actual label, the magnitude bins weights for these transformations are updated.
 - Thus, it learns to choose augmentations that the model has a high chance to predict a correct label and thus augmentation that fall within the network tolerance.

 > Thus, we see that unlike RandAugment, CTAugment can learn magnitude for each transformation dynamically during training.
 So, we don't need to optimize it on some supervised proxy task and it has no sensitive hyperparameters to optimize.
-Thus, this is very suitable for semi-supervised setting where labeled data is scarce.
+Thus, this is very suitable for the semi-supervised setting where labeled data is scarce.

 ### 2. Model Architecture
 The paper uses wider and shallower variants of ResNet called [Wide Residual Networks](https://arxiv.org/abs/1605.07146) as the base architecture.
-The exact variant used is Wide-Resnet-28-2 with a depth of 28 and widening factor of 2.
-Thus, this model is two times wider than ResNet.
+The exact variant used is Wide-Resnet-28-2 with a depth of 28 and a widening factor of 2.
+Thus, this model is two times wider than the ResNet.
 The model has 1.5 million parameters.
-This model can be combined with a linear layer with output neurons equal to number of classes (e.g. 10 for CIFAR-10 and 100 for CIFAR-100).
+This model can be combined with an output layer with nodes equal to the number of classes (e.g. 10 for CIFAR-10 and 100 for CIFAR-100).

 ### 3. Model Training and Loss Function
 - **Step 1: Preparing batches**